University of Birmingham researchers are investigating the health risks faced by Rwandan families cooking on traditional charcoal-fired stoves.

 Supported by a Wellcome Trust Institutional Strategic Support Fund (ISSF) Global Mobility award, the project aims to secure funding to develop a new type of stove that will reduce domestic air pollution, as well as sparking a change in families’ behaviour whilst cooking with biofuels through an education campaign.

-Dr Bartington, Clinical Research Fellow and Specialty Registrar in Public Health in the Institute of Applied Health Research, said: “Charcoal cooking is prevalent across Rwanda, but there is little data on the numbers of households using the fuel and the health impacts on mothers and children.
+Dr Bartington, Clinical Research Fellow and Specialty Registrar in Public Health at the University of Birmingham, said: “Charcoal cooking is prevalent across Rwanda, but there is little data on the numbers of households using the fuel and the health impacts on mothers and children.

 “Charcoal is, potentially, one of the most harmful cooking fuels due to the concentrations of certain particulates in its smoke.
 We’re trying to assess the severity of the problem and local cultural attitude to cooking.